matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   values of the ``displayname`` and ``avatar_url`` keys, in addition to the required ``presence`` key containing the current presence state of the user.

-Both of these should be done automatically by the home server when a user successfully changes their display name or avatar URL fields.
+Both of these should be done automatically by the homeserver when a user successfully changes their display name or avatar URL fields.

-Additionally, when home servers emit room membership events for their own users, they should include the display name and avatar URL fields in these events so that clients already have these details to hand, and do not have to perform extra round trips to query it.
+Additionally, when homeservers emit room membership events for their own users, they should include the display name and avatar URL fields in these events so that clients already have these details to hand, and do not have to perform extra round trips to query it.